 - Lemon Berry Shortcakes: Lemon is a delightful complement to berries.
 Add 1 teaspoon of finely chopped lemon zest and 1 tablespoon of lemon juice to the shortcakes.
 You can also add 1 tablespoon of lemon juice to the berry mixture.
 Lemon curd is also a delicious additional layer! - Chocolate Shortcakes: Use 3 ¾ cup all-purpose flour, ¼ cup cocoa powder, 3 tablespoons sugar, ¼ teaspoon salt, 3 tablespoons baking powder, ¼ teaspoon baking soda, ¾ cup butter, and 1 ½ cup heavy cream for the shortcakes.

 Strawberry-Banana Nutella Shortcakes: When assembling, spread a layer of Nutella over each of the shortcake halves.
 Replace the blueberries with freshly sliced bananas.

 Classic Strawberry Shortcakes: Use 2 pints of strawberries and no blueberries.
 Increase the sugar to ¼ cup.

 Store the shortcakes unassembled, with the whipped cream, fruit, and shortcakes each in individual airtight containers.
 The shortcakes can be stored at room temperature and will keep for up to 5 days.
 The fruit and whipped cream should be refrigerated.
-While best enjoyed within 24 hours, they are good up to 3 days.
+While best enjoyed within 24 hours, they are good for up to 3 days.

 The shortcakes can be frozen in a single layer, in an airtight freezer-safe container.
 They will keep for up to 3 months.
 Thaw in the refrigerator for 24 hours, or at room temperature for 4 hours.